AGameAnx/dok-repo/info/commands.md

 # Commands
-Use commands in a multiplayer lobby once everyone has joined the lobby.
-(Calling any of the these commands with `<name>` being `none` will clear the layout or patch.)
+Use commands in a multiplayer lobby once everyone has joined the lobby (calling any of the these commands with `<name>` being `none` will clear the layout or patch.)

 | Command              | Description
 | -------------------- | -----------------------